 “An error is preventing Photo Gallery from saving this photo.
 Error code: 0x88982f61”

-To access the unreadable RAW image, you can employ a reliable third-party solution such as Stellar Phoenix Photo Recovery tool.
+To access the unreadable RAW image, you can employ a reliable third-party solution such as Stellar Photo Recovery tool.

 The error message appears because Sony camera stores images as SR2 or SRW file formats.
 These formats are unreadable in Windows Photo Gallery due to which the application displays the error codes, and users start looking for a solution to fix error codes 0x88982f61, 0x80010108, and 0x8000000a.